prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

     pip install .
     ```

+    To update PICA to the latest version, run the following command in the project directory:
+    ```bash
+    pip install --upgrade .
+    ```

     *Note: Ensure you have the NI-VISA drivers installed on your host machine to allow [`PyVISA`](https://github.com/pyvisa/pyvisa) to communicate with the hardware.*

 ---